tenox7/BloKi/README.md

 ### Customizing look and feel (templates)

 By default BloKi ships with pre-built templates for convenience.
-If you want to customize your site look and feel create a folder `site/templates`, download the [default template(s)](templates/) and customize them.
+If you want to customize your site look and feel, create a folder `site/templates`, download the [default template(s)](templates/) and customize them.
 If you don't care for old browsers just edit the `modern.html`.
 Modified templates will be picked up on start.

 ## Legal
 Copyright (c) 2024 by Antoni Sawicki